Hormones can feel everywhere during pregnancy, but what happens postpartum? Take a closer look at your postpartum hormone timeline.

 Not only does pregnancy cause an increase in progesterone, human chorionic gonadotropin (hCG) hormone, and estrogen, but you also often experience glowing skin, beautiful hair, and feeling fabulous.

-What happens to your hormones after pregnancy
+What happens to your hormones after pregnancy?

-The CDC reported that 1 in 8 women will experience some form of postpartum depression.
-Unfortunately, many of those in the medical community believe that many more women experience postpartum depression but are never properly diagnosed or treated.
+The CDC reported that 1 in 8 women will experience postpartum depression.
+Unfortunately, many medical community members believe that many more women experience postpartum depression but are never properly diagnosed or treated.

-Many women often go undiagnosed with postpartum depression because the number of doctor visits goes from about 12-13 – on average – during pregnancy to only one during postpartum.
+Many women often go undiagnosed with postpartum depression because the number of doctor visits goes from – on average – about 12-13 during pregnancy to only one during postpartum.

-A closer look at your postpartum hormone timeline
+Your postpartum hormone timeline

 Your postpartum hormones: week one